MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/windbg-what-is-new-preview.md

 This topic provides information on what's new in the WinDbg Preview debugger.

-## Intial Release
+## Initial Release
-For information on the intial set of features available in WinDbg Preview, [Debugging Using WinDbg Preview](debugging-using-windbg-preview.md).
+For information on the initial set of features available in WinDbg Preview, [Debugging Using WinDbg Preview](debugging-using-windbg-preview.md).

 ## Future Releases
 We will provide information on the latest features when they are available in this topic in the future.